ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - Set a custom size for your music partition.
 Original limit of 5 GB allowed the storage of around 7 albums.
 Now the partition can be up to 40 GB for around 60 albums
 - exFAT partition for easy install of PS2 games
 - wLaunchELF is pre-installed
 - PS2 Linux is pre-installed.
-Just hold any button on the controller at startup to boot into Linux
+Just hold any button on the controller while PSBBN is starting to boot into Linux
 - Bandai and SCEI online channels have been added to the Game Channel
 - Some minor fixes to the English translation
 ### Update: